Here you will find a collection of main idea activities that boost reading comprehension.

 Now, with those main idea topics in mind, create about 6 “detail” cards for each main idea.
-Below you can see the examples I have for each main idea topic that I chose.
+Below you can see the examples for each main idea topic chosen.

 As students sort, they decide the main idea of each group.